caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 At this point we can calculate the log likelihood for specified phylogenies, models, and DNA sequences.
 But we set out to do phylogenetic inference, where we estimate phylogenies from sequences at tips.
 How do we get there from here?
 Once we can calculate the likelihood of a given phylogeny, we can calculate the likelihood of any phylogeny.
 We can then search for the phylogeny with the maximum likelihood (and, of course, maximum log likelihood).

 The small toy phylogeny considered here (Figure \@ref(fig:inference-toy)) has four tip nodes.
-Be reference to Equation \@ref(eq:ntrees), we can see that there are 15 possible topologies.
+By reference to Equation \@ref(eq:ntrees), we can see that there are 15 possible topologies.
 For each, we can optimize the branch lengths to find the maximum likelihood for the topology.
 This is an iterative process, where each branch length is progressively refined until no change increases the likelihood.
 This excellent [interactive visualization](http://phylo.bio.ku.edu/mephytis/brlen-opt.html) allows you to manually optimize branch lengths on a small phylogeny.
 Then we pick the topology with the maximum likelihood.
 This requires a very large number of calculations, but is doable for every possible topology.

 Things change very quickly, though, as trees grow in size.
 Beyond about 15 tips there are so many possible topologies that it is impossible to calculate the likelihood for every topology using existing computer hardware and software.
 That means it is necessary to use heuristics - to modify the tree you have until you can do no better.
 This is like hill climbing.
 You calculate the likelihood of a tree and then modify it.
 If the likelihood is higher, you keep it, if it is worse, you discard it.